 Lieberich Nikolay Ivanovich (1828 – 1883)

 One of the most popular Russian sculptors of 19th century.
-Wide known by his smaller scale statues cast in bronze.
+Wide known for his smaller scale models cast in bronze.

-Started modeling in the late 1850s.
+Started sculpturing from late 1850s.
 His bronzes were presented at international world exhibitions in Paris, London, Philadelphia, Chicago.

-Knew and used a unique techniqe of casting the bear’s fur, which no one else could imitate do in the world.
-The wax model was undergoing special chemical treatment before casting.
+Knew and used a unique technique of casting the bear’s fur, which no one else in the world was able to do.
+The wax model was undergoing special chemical treatment for puffing up the wax surface before casting.

-In the 1870s till early 1880s he was busy with all kinds of special orders going to be a gift for some high rang officials.
+Was a very slow-worker.
+A new group could take him a year to produce.
+From 1870s till early 1880s he was busy with all kinds of special orders intended to be a gift for some high rang officials.

-While was alive he never let any foundry to place its mark on his bronzes.
-For casting used such foundries as Sokolov in the beginning and English Store’s workshop in the end.
+While he was alive he never let any foundry to place its mark on his bronzes.
+For casting used such foundries as Sokolov in the beginning and English Store’s workshop in the end if his lifetime.

-All the bronzes bearing Woerffel mark to them were cast after Lieberich’s death in 1883.
+All the bronzes bearing Woerffel mark were cast after Lieberich’s death in 1883.

-Was quite attached to his creations, once he refused to give out the fulfilled order to a gentleman from USA.
+Was quite attached to his creations as one time he refused to part with an already paid and executed order for a gentleman from USA.

 Lieberich was like Salierry and Lanceray was like Motzart…so they didn’t get alone nicely.
-As a fact, Leiberich was called for a duel by Lanceray once… Somehow it didn’t work out, otherwise we would loose one of them too early.
+As a fact, Leiberich was called for a duel by Lanceray once… Somehow it didn’t work out, otherwise the world would loose one of them too early.

 **Got a bronze by N.Lieberich?
 We can help you identify it, buy it from you, or sell you another one for your collection.